DreamPurchaseZnz/MLP_GridSearchCV/README.md

 ![cnn](https://github.com/DreamPurchaseZnz/Picture/blob/master/compare_mlp_cnn.png)

 mlp may exists some problem ,such as lack of robustness and overfitting.when you train more than 400 epochs, the loss may loss control,up and down intensely.

+** When tensorflow rise this error**
+Dst tensor is not initialized. this ** mean**  GPU memory is full. so shut down some thread and clean memory.